 Whereas wrist scanners somewhat create a “hands-free” approach, voice picking truly does.
 And on top of that, voice picking could also be considered “eyes free” because there is no longer a screen to continually glance at for information.
 Voice picking not only improves speed, but it also ensures accuracy since it is linked directly to your WMS, updating inventory as you move through each work assignment.

 There is usually time and motion saved using voice picking, however it is worth noting that this system requires more concentration than any other option out there.
 Voice picking may not be suitable for high density pick areas because of this.

 While these aren’t necessarily proven to be cost effective or scalable at this point, the potential is undeniable.
 Smart glasses are hands-free and could be considered “eyes free” since the information is available on a screen that is always in your line of sight, no longer requiring you to glance or look for the information elsewhere.

 Many of these glasses are modeled after the now defunct “Google Glass,” which at one point was used during a surgery.
 So the technology is there for this type of scanning and order processing.
 However, whether this becomes a scalable solution is yet to be determined.
 There is not a clear return on investment yet for this technology, and there is still progress to be made in system integration and battery life before it can be completely reliable.
 To learn more about this option, you can check out Samsung Vision Picking and Connect Smart Glasses.

 How much time do you spend scanning and labeling?
 We think it’s worth a look and should be a priority option for upgrading your DC in 2018.

-Check back in two weeks for Part 2 of the “Upgrade Your DC” series to get our take on slotting and racking.
+To continue along the journey of upgrading your DC, check out part two of the series to get our take on slotting and racking.
 We’ll be covering the three things you need to know about them in order to continue upgrading and optimizing your DC.